Santiagoorantes/cropula_thesis/README.md

 # cropula_thesis
-Thesis: Copula Framework for Revenue Crop Insurance
+## Copula Framework for Revenue Crop Insurance
-A novel approach for Mexican crops
+### A novel approach for Mexican crops

+Thesis work for the MSc in Quantitative Finance at WU Wien.